Robert H. Goddard

-Robert Hutchings Goddard (October 5, 1882 – August 10, 1945) was an American engineer, professor, physicist, and inventor who is credited with creating and building the world's first liquid-fueled rocket.
-Goddard successfully launched his rocket on March 16, 1926, which ushered in an era of space flight and innovation.
+Robert Hutchings Goddard (October 5, 1882 – August 10, 1945) was an American physicist, inventor, and engineer credited with creating and building the world's first liquid-fueled rocket, which was successfully launched on March 16, 1926.
+By 1915 his pioneering work had dramatically improved the efficiency of the solid-fueled rocket, signaling the era of the modern rocket and innovation.
 He and his team launched 34 rockets between 1926 and 1941, achieving altitudes as high as 2.6 km and speeds as fast as 885 km/h (550 mph).

 Goddard's work as both theorist and engineer anticipated many of the developments that would make spaceflight possible.
 He has been called the man who ushered in the Space Age.
 Two of Goddard's 214 patented inventions, a multi-stage rocket (1914), and a liquid-fuel rocket (1914), were important milestones toward spaceflight.
 His 1919 monograph A Method of Reaching Extreme Altitudes is considered one of the classic texts of 20th-century rocket science.
 Goddard successfully pioneered modern methods such as two-axis control (gyroscopes and steerable thrust) to allow rockets to control their flight effectively.

-Although his work in the field was revolutionary, Goddard received little public support, moral or monetary, for his research and development work.
+Although his work in the field was revolutionary, Goddard received little public or financial support for his research and development work.
 He was a shy person, and rocket research was not considered a suitable pursuit for a physics professor.
 The press and other scientists ridiculed his theories of spaceflight.
 As a result, he became protective of his privacy and his work.